the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 Maybe it’s investing in community-created open-source software to improve research efficiency.

 I deeply support and encourage those big dreams.
 They can seem intimidating, impossible, or too much for one person, project, or community.
-Sometimes it can be tempting to lie down on the floor and give up when you realize just how stacked against those collaborative practices our current incentive structures can be.
+Sometimes it can be tempting to lie down on the floor and give up when you realise just how stacked against those collaborative practices our current incentive structures can be.

 What I love about this first principle of emergent strategy is that it gives us a pathway to making that change.